DmitriySh/system-design-course/01-fundamentals-system-design/README.md

  - users can subscribe to other travelers (relations between influencers and followers);
  - users from former USSR republics
  - search popular places for traveling and viewing posts about them;
- - viewing the feed of other travelers;
+ - viewing the feed of other travelers.
- - traveler feed: 10 posts by request.

 ### Non-functional requirements: